What Is Immersion Cold Brew? Cold Brew Methods – Immersion

 Overview of popular cold brew methods

-- Japanese-style slow drip: This technique entails gradually dripping cold water onto a bed of coffee grounds, allowing the flavors to be gently extracted and collected in a chamber below.
+• Japanese-style slow drip: This technique involves gradually dripping cold water onto a bed of coffee grounds, allowing the flavors to be gently extracted and collected in a chamber below.
 The process takes 6 to 24 hours, depending on the dripping rate.

-- Vacuum cold brew: It utilizes negative air pressure to force water through coffee grounds.
-Using a vacuum cold brewer, you can enjoy your coffee in a time range as short as 30 seconds to as long as 10 minutes.
+• Vacuum cold brew: It uses negative air pressure to force water through coffee grounds.
+With a vacuum cold brewer, you can enjoy your coffee in a time range as short as 30 seconds to as long as 10 minutes.

-- Agitation cold brewing: This method expedites cold brewing while producing a rich, smooth coffee concentrate with lower acidity.
+• Agitation cold brewing: This method speeds up cold brewing while producing a rich, smooth coffee concentrate with lower acidity.
 It relies on the movement of the coffee grounds, typically achieved by stirring or shaking the coffee-water mixture.

 Key differences: Brewing process, flavor extraction, and convenience